jackwatters45/odin-book/README.md

 # Odin Book

-- photos + friends deal with awkward bottom padding if no content
-- actually delete guests
+- repopulate db with some default data

 - post